Negative Impacts of Tourism on the Environment

 As we embark on new adventures in foreign countries it’s important to realize what environmental impacts our presence poses to local ecosystems and resources.
 According to the United Nations Environment Programme (UNEP), the three negative environmental impacts of tourism are: the depletion of natural resources, pollution and physical degradation of ecosystems.
 We will look at these more in detail now.

-Tourism sector has great influence over wellbeing of local residents.
+Tourism sector has great influence over the wellbeing of local residents.
 It is an industry that flourishes in large cities as well as remote rural areas rich in natural wonders.
 For many distant communities, tourism is the only opportunity of generating sufficient income to sustain their lifestyle and traditions.
-It can bring lot of good to regions, but also lot of bad – fast degradation, extinction, and depletion, if not done with the long-term planning and preservation in mind.
+It can bring a lot of good to regions, but also a lot of bad – fast degradation, extinction, and depletion, if not done with long-term planning and preservation in mind.

-In some situations, it is difficult to realize this negative influence until its too late.
+In some situations, it is difficult to realize this negative influence until it’s too late.
 We already have a few negative examples and data to look at to see the degrading tendency.

 In many popular tourist destinations, water is overused by tourists in hotels, for breathtaking swimming pools and luxurious wellness areas.
 When on vacation, most travelers tend to use much more water for personal use than at home, resulting in larger quantities of wastewater and creating water shortages which affect local residents.

-The high tourism season goes usually against the natural water cycle of an area and doesn’t consider years with insufficient rainfall – a problem that is on the rise due to climate shift.
+The high tourism season goes against the natural water cycle of an area and doesn’t consider years with insufficient rainfall – a problem that is on the rise due to climate change.
 The driest months of the year are the months of peaking demand for water in resorts and areas of a special tourist interest.
 These places get crowded with people who expect to have unlimited accessibility to clean water supply from local sources.

 This creates many problems for residents in not having enough water for basic daily needs, as groundwater is often redirected and overdrawn by large hotels, resulting in drying wells of small communities, and increasing salinity of the remaining water table from dissolved minerals in the soil.
 Additionally, many small farmers struggle with not having water to grow crops – especially during drier years when it hasn’t rained for months.